-Ren wipes his sword off on a fallen Iguar.
+Ren wipes his sword on a prone body.
 He looks us in the eye, places a finger against his lips, then straightens up and continues walking.
 The others wipe their blades and follow in his steps.

-I turn around, just in time to see another squad of Iguar emerge from a house.
-They barrel toward me and raise their weapons.
-The first one slashes at my head.
+I turn around, just in time to see twelve Iguar emerge from a house.
+They barrel toward me, weapons raised.

-No time to think—I dive into a sideways roll, spinning across the street as the other Iguar chuck daggers and javelins, clattering loudly on the cobbles I just rolled across.
+No time to think—I dive into a sideways roll, spinning across the street as the other Iguar chuck daggers and javelins; they clack loudly on the cobbles I just rolled across.

-I come up in a semi-crouch, ready to charge my attackers, when I see a single-edged long-knife whipping toward me, flipping end over end and growing large in my vision.
+I come up in a semi-crouch, ready to fight, when I see a single-edged long-knife whipping toward me, flipping end over end, growing large in my vision.

-And then an arrow hits the knife in its double-tined guard, striking a yellow spark off the gritty black metal.
+An arrow hits the knife in its double-tined guard, striking a yellow spark off the gritty black metal.
 Both missiles fly diagonally past me.
-Lucky and his short bow just saved my life.

-I push hard off the ground and run at my attackers, focusing on the weak spots in their tarnished armor.
+I push hard off the ground and charge my attackers.
 My blade slips in and out as I spin and weave, shifting from side to side as I rotate and strike, rotate and strike.
-Keep the pressure on so I can force a gap, thrust my dagger into an exposed neck or piece of torso, because that’s how you do the most dama—
+Keep the pressure on so I can force a gap, thrust my dagger into an exposed piece of neck or torso, because that’s how you do the most dama—

 And then it’s over.
 The last Iguar falls backward, a runny red wound in place of its eye.
-My foot twitches up and kicks it away, just like Elier taught me—after a critical hit, get some distance, because you never know how long it will take your opponent to die.
+My foot twitches up and kicks it away, just like Elier taught me: after a critical hit, get some distance, because you never know how long it will take them to die.

 Elier says, “Good job, Jon.”
 The others murmur their assent.

 Lucky looks at my face, looks at my hands, then at my face again.